c0dycode/Borderlands-Hex-Multitool/Readme.md

 Changelog:
+# v1.6
+- Added the option to decide whether or not you want to apply the basic Hexediting (to use UCP for example) during startup.

 # v1.5
 - Added the Sanity Check Bypass for Items to both games.
 A quick test kept the weapons in my inventory and game ran fine so far.
 Please test! :)